How to Choose the Right One For You & What You Really Need to Know

 Mary feels it is important to be transparent on the roles of a CFP®, Financial Advisor, and Insurance Agent /Broker.
 Planning is not Advising.
 Financial Advisors are not Financial Planners.
 CFP® is the only standard for comprehensive financial planning.

-However, most CFP®s work as Registered Investment Advisors focused on investments: assets under management for a fee.
-The title on the card is Financial Advisor.
+However, most CFP® Professionals work as a Representative of the Investment Advisor, focused on investments: assets under management for a fee.
+The title on the business card is Financial Advisor.

 Choose the Right Financial Professional for the Right Job